This site uses technical (necessary) and analytics cookies.

 In the first case (art.
 4, co.
 1-bis L. 91/1992) the following conditions must both be met:

-• both parents (including the foreign parent) or the guardian submit a declaration of intent to acquire citizenship within one year of birth (modulo dichiarazione 1) (or from the date following the filiation day by the Italian citizen or from the date on which adoption by the Italian citizen is decided during the child’s minority).
-In the event of recognition of filiation at a later date by parents who are both Italian citizens by birth, the one-year term will run from the first recognition (since the first recognition already entails the transmission of citizenship).
-If the recognition is made first by the foreign parent (or by the Italian parent that has acquired the citizenship not by birth but in a different way), the one year term will start from the recognition made by the second parent, citizen by birth.
+• both parents (including the foreign parent) or the guardian submit a declaration of intent to acquire citizenship within three years from birth (modulo dichiarazione 1) or from the date following the filiation day by the Italian citizen or from the date on which adoption by the Italian citizen is decided during the child’s minority.
+In the event of recognition of filiation at a later date by parents who are both Italian citizens by birth, the three years term will run from the first recognition (since the first recognition already entails the transmission of citizenship).
+If the recognition is made first by the foreign parent (or by the Italian parent that has acquired the citizenship not by birth but in a different way), the three years term will start from the recognition made by the second parent, citizen by birth;

 • minors who had not reached the age of 18 on May 24, 2025;